14 Types of Hawks in California

 They also have flexible social behavior and family structures that enable them to thrive in different habitats throughout the Americas.

-This species of hawk ranges from 20 to 24 inches long with a wingspan of around 50 to 59 inches; the females are larger than males.
+This species of hawk is 20 to 24 inches long and has a wingspan of around 50 to 59 inches; females are larger than males.

 Juveniles are distinctively brown all over their bodies with patches of white on their wings until about 18 months old, when they start developing their adult coloration.